rsommerard/agentjandk/README.md

         waiting time (in ms) beetween each turn. (default: 50)

   [-seed <seed>]
-        seed for the generation of random numbers. (default: 0)
+        seed for the generation of random numbers. (default: random)

   [-grid]
         set the visiblity of grod. (default: false)